Sife-ops/dmenu_bw/README.md

 A minimal Bitwarden GUI written in POSIX shellscript. <br>

 I created dmenu\_bw as a hotkeyed password manager for minimal window manager desktop sessions.
-It is highly inspired by the *workflow* of tiling window managers, and allows for the rapid lookup, creation, and editing of Bitwarden vault items.
+It is highly inspired by the mouseless workflow of tiling window managers, allowing the rapid lookup, creation, and editing of Bitwarden vault items.
 The goal of dmenu\_bw is to provide the same capabilities as the official Bitwarden client but without the Electron dependency. <br>

-Features:
+Features: <br>
+- [x] Fast 🔥🔥🔥
-- [x] Fast and light (no electron)!
+- [x] Light (no Electron)! 🪶
 - [x] Copy passwords!
 - [x] Create vault items!
 - [x] Edit vault items!